 Two resources for embedding equity into economic development blueprint: 1.
 Blogpost with context and examples: http://fourtheconomy.com/embedding-equity-into-economic-development/ 2.
 Policy Link's Equity Atlas with assessments for Long Beach: http://nationalequityatlas.org/data-summaries/Long_Beach_City

-Carmen Huxley over 7 years ago
+Carmen Huxley almost 8 years ago

 Did Jessica Schumer get paid to be the only citizen engaged in this bunk form of "citizen engagement"?